-Benefit Description You pay Vision services (testing, treatment, and supplies) (cont.) • Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service All charges Foot care Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$15 copayment per primary care physician office visit \$50 copayment per specialist office visit Not covered: All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) • Foot orthotics of any kind including customized or non- customized shoes, boots, and inserts, except as medically necessary and approved by the Plan for members with diabetes • Care and services from non-Plan providers unless pre- authorized by the Plan prior to receiving the service Orthopedic and prosthetic devices Artificial limbs and eyes After satisfying the annual deductible, 30% Stump hose coinsurance of our Plan allowance • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
-Lenses following cataract removal Repair and replacement Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
-For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
-Not covered: All charges • Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports • Corsets, trusses, elastic stockings, support hose, and other supportive devices
+Benefit Description You pay After calendar year deductible Vision services (testing, treatment, and supplies) (cont.) • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service All charges Foot care Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. office visit (No deductible) \$50 copayment per specialist office visit (No deductible) Not covered: All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) • Foot orthotics of any kind including customized or non-customized shoes, boots, and inserts, except as medically necessary and approved by the Plan for members with diabetes • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service Orthopedic and prosthetic devices Artificial limbs and eyes 30% coinsurance of our Plan allowance Prosthetic sleeve or sock • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants • Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
+Lenses following cataract removal Repair and replacement Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical Procedures .
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5 (c) Services Provided by a Hospital or Other Facility, and Ambulance Services .
+Not covered: All charges • Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports